GPU-accelerated LISA parameter estimation with full time domain response: Acknowledgements

 \section{Acknowledgements}

-We deeply thank Stanislav Babak for his support and encouragement throughout this project.
 We thank Jorge Valencia for finding a bug in the LISA response code and for useful discussions.
-CG is supported by the Swiss National Science Foundation (SNSF) Ambizione grant PZ00P2\_223711 and was also supported by the Sinergia grant 213497.
+CG is supported by the Swiss National Science Foundation (SNSF) Ambizione grant PZ00P2\_223711 and was also supported by Sinergia grant 213497.
 ST is supported by the Swiss National Science Foundation Ambizione Grant Number : PZ00P2-202204.
 We gratefully acknowledge support from the CNRS/IN2P3 Computing Center (Lyon - France) for providing computing and data-processing resources needed for this work.